 Soil is the soul of any farm.

 Our silt-loam soils were lovingly managed in a biodynamic tradition for decades before coming under our stewardship.
 We use no-till agriculture, with an occasional subsoiling to prevent silt compaction.
 This maintains a healthy soil texture; vibrant, strong roots; enriches soil life; and sequesters carbon.
 We aim to increase soil organic carbon by 0.4% per year, consistent with the 4 per Mille initiative first launched at COP21.
-This aspirational goal, if achieved in the future across global agricultural soils, has the potential to offset all annual emissions from fossil fuels.
+This is essentially an aspirational goal, but if achieved in the future across global agricultural soils, 4 per Mille has the potential to offset all annual emissions from fossil fuels.
 Historically, in the US, soils have lost about 4 gigatons of carbon, mostly through erosion and decomposition associated with plowing.
 Similarly, globally, about 78 gigatons of carbon have been lost from agricultural soils.
 These historic losses are 8x greater than the annual CO2 emissions from global fossil fuel burning.

 To regenerate soil carbon, we apply specific types of silicate and carbonate rock minerals to the soil in a process known as enhanced rock weathering.
 Weathering of these minerals sequesters carbon into the soil and has the added benefit of improving soil fertility.
 Carbon dioxide is absorbed in rain water, this forms carbonic acid which weathers the rock minerals.
 During the weathering process, the carbon is transformed into a carbonate mineral that stays in the soil, or, is leached into the water eventually being transferred into the ocean where it can help reduce ocean acidification.
 Silicates sequester carbon at a higher rate than carbonates, but do not decrease ocean acidification.
 Collectively, enhanced rock weathering increases soil inorganic carbon content.

 We are designing a top-lit updraft gasifier to produce biochar from crop wastes and other on-site plant materials.
 Biochar has tremendous potential to increase soil carbon because it stabilizes the carbon into an exceptionally long lived, charcoal-like form that improves fertility and water infiltration.
-By being 'locked' into the soil as a charcoal-like material, the carbon is unavailable to microbial decomposition and can't be lost as carbon dioxide back into the atmosphere.
+By being 'locked' into the soil as a charcoal-like material, the carbon is unavailable to microbial decomposition and can't be lost as carbon dioxide into the atmosphere.
 Carbon dioxide can be lost through microbial respiration if plants were flail mowed and allowed to decompose directly in the field, or, were composted.

-Collectively, these practices are designed to actively draw down or sequester atmospheric carbon into our soils, and increase soil carbon over 2020 baseline conditions.
+These practices are designed to actively draw down or sequester atmospheric carbon into our soils, and increase soil carbon over 2020 baseline conditions.
 This gives us a carbon 'credit' which can then be weighed against our greenhouse emission 'debts'.

 An oft cited criticism of organic production is that it has lower yields.
 This is generally true, but with notable exceptions.
-This is important because if organic farming has lower yields, and in theory was scaled-up to replace industrial, chemical intensive agriculture, more land would be required to grow an equivalent amount of food.
+This is important because if organic farming has lower yields, and in theory was scaled-up to replace industrial, chemically intensive agriculture, more land would be required to grow an equivalent amount of food.
 Subsequently, land-use change such as deforestation or grassland habitat destruction would ensue, releasing carbon and decreasing biodiversity.
 This has led some to posit organic farming or agroecology is fundamentally unsustainable.
 There are many reasons organic tends to yield less than chemically intensive agriculture.
-First, organic receives less than 2% of Federal research funding, meaning 98% of funding goes to improve chemical intensive agriculture rather than agroecological approaches.
+First, organic receives less than 2% of Federal research funding, meaning 98% of funding goes to improve chemically intensive agriculture rather than agroecological approaches.
 This is a severely uneven playing field, and no doubt slows innovation and progress.
 Second, organic farming often takes years for strategies to improve the soil and reduce pest or disease pressure--meaning yields may be temporarily lower while the soil is restored.
 Lastly, organic farmers often do not singularly pursue yield, frequently fields are allowed to fallow between cultivations, or land is set aside for habitat.

 Put another way, organic farming often tries to use a land-sharing approach to maintain biodiversity as opposed to a land-sparing approach that necessitates maximizing yield.
 Regardless of the mechanism, if true, reduced yields are an important issue organic farmers need to address.
 To ensure our production is sustainable, we compare our yields to county or national averages.
 This helps us assess our competitiveness, while also allowing us to evaluate the scalable sustainability of our practices in terms of land-use and habitat destruction.